Dajun-Lin/Dajun-Lin.github.io/_pages/teaching.md

 ---
 {% include base_path %}

+# Teaching Assistant for Undergraduate Economics Class at UVa #

 Lead various undergraduate discussion sessions in economics ranging from entry level class like principle of microeconomics to advanced topics like environmental economics.

 * Utilize a variety of teaching methods including lectures, media, and group discussions